Ninkuk/FBLA_Mobile_App_Development/README.md

    * Users can see how they compare with other users on the leaderboards page.
 The leaderboards are ranked by the total points of each user
    * Users can learn the content through flashcards we created on Quizlet.
 The links to Quizlet can be found on the resources page.
 The links open an in-app browser through WebView
    * In-depth analysis of user performance in the statistics page
+        * We provide the users with a graph of their most recent scores
+        * The total and average points are given
+        * User points for each category are also provided
    * Users can report any bugs they find in the bug report page
    * Users can share and rate our app
    * Our app is live on the [playstore!](https://play.google.com/store/apps/details?id=com.pathtofblaquiz.pathtofbla)